Cloud-Sharks/mm-devops/ansible/README.md

     This project utilizes two of the Roles directories: tasks and vars.
     - The tasks/main.yml contains the main list of tasks to be executed by the role
     - The vars/main.yml contains the variables used for the role

+ansible.cfg:
+- Configuration file
+- Ansible searches for this file in this order: ANSIBLE_CONFIG > ansible.cfg (current directory) > ~/.ansible.cfg (home directory) > /etc/ansible/ansible.cfg
+- For the sake of this project and demonstration, the configuration file was generated and placed in the current directory.
+- Note: if the file is in the current directory, there are risks to be associated with it.
+Namely, if the current directory is world-writable (files that can be read, modified, and potentially compromised by any user on the system). then Ansible will completely ignore an ansible.cfg file in the current directory.
+    Unless the path to the config file (in the current directory) was set in the ANSIBLE_CONFIG environment var.